2014 FIFA World Cup preparations: Stadiums

 Although the organisers originally estimated costs of $1.1 billion, $3.6 billion was reportedly spent on stadium work.
 Five host cities built venues for the World Cup.
-The Estádio Nacional Mané Garrincha stadium in Brasilia (the capital) was demolished and rebuilt, and six were renovated.
+The Estádio Nacional Mané Garrincha stadium in Brasília (the capital) was demolished and rebuilt, and six were renovated.
 Maracanã Stadium in Rio de Janeiro, which held the attendance record for a FIFA World Cup final match (199,854), was the largest stadium and hosted the final.
 The CBF originally intended to host the opening match at São Paulo's Estádio do Morumbi, but was replaced in 2010 by the Arena Corinthians after it failed to financially guarantee required improvements.

 The first new stadium, the Castelão, in Fortaleza, opened in January 2013.
 Six venues were used for the 2013 Confederations Cup, but six additional stadiums missed FIFA's 31 December 2013 completion deadline.
 The completion of the new Arena Corinthians was hampered by a fatal crane collapse in November 2013 which destroyed part of the stadium and killed two construction workers.
 Slow progress at the Arena da Baixada in Curitiba made FIFA threaten to drop the stadium as a host venue in January 2014 unless significant progress was made during the following month; after satisfactory progress, FIFA confirmed that Curitiba would remain a host city.

 During the first quarter of 2014, the first games were held at venues in Manaus (Arena da Amazônia), Natal and Porto Alegre.
 After inspecting all the venues in May 2014, FIFA secretary Jérôme Valcke expressed concerns about the readiness of the Natal, Porto Alegre and São Paulo venues and required additional test events.
 Brazil's Deputy Sports Minister, Luis Fernandes, replied that there was "no panic".